 The service area for this Plan, where Plan providers and facilities are located, is the same as the enrollment area listed on the front cover of this brochure (the area in which you must live or work to enroll in the Plan).
-Benefits for care outside the service area are limited to emergency services, as described on page 14.
+Benefits for care outside the service area are limited to emergency services, as described on page 13.

-If you or a member of your family travels frequently or if a member lives away from home part of the year, you should be aware that benefits for care outside the Service Area are restricted to emergency care.
-The Service Area is the area within which the Plan's providers are most accessible.
-For this Plan, the Service Area is the same as the enrollment area listed on the front cover of this brochure (the area in which you must live or work to enroll in this Plan).
+If you or a covered family member travels frequently or lives away from home part of the year, you should be aware that benefits for care outside the service area are restricted to emergency care and care received at Kaiser Permanente facilities in other Kaiser Permanente Regions.
+Contact the Plan for further details on services available in other Kaiser Permanente Regions.
+The service area is the area within which the Plan's providers are most accessible.
+For this Plan, the service area is the same as the enrollment area listed on the front cover of this brochure (the area in which you must live or work to enroll in this Plan) except for 91906, 91948, 91987, 92036, 92070, 92356 and 93060.

-If you or a covered family member move outside the Enrollment Area, or you no longer work there, you may enroll in another approved plan.
+If you or a covered family member move outside the enrollment area, you may enroll in another approved plan.
 It is not necessary to wait until you move or for the open season to make such a change; contact your employing office or retirement system for information if you are anticipating a move.